 Kathleen Angel, Austin

 Kathleen Angel is the director of global benefits and international compensation with Dell.
 She serves on the board of Round Rock Medical Center and St. David's Healthcare Foundation.
 She is on the board of directors of the National Business Group on Health.
 Angel received a bachelor's degree from Newton College of the Sacred Heart in Massachusetts.

 Maryann Choi, Georgetown

-Dr. Maryann Choi of Georgetown is the chief executive officer of AmKoHealthcare, Inc, a global healthcare solutions provider.
+Dr. Maryann Choi of Georgetown serves as vice-chair of the Health and Human Services Commission Council.
+She is the chief executive officer of AmKoHealthcare, Inc, a global healthcare solutions provider.
 She is formerly chief medical officer for Harden Healthcare.
 She is board certified in internal medicine, geriatrics and ABHPM certified in Hospice and Palliative Medicine.
 She is a member of the American Geriatric Society, the American Medical Association and the American Medical Directors Association.
 She received a bachelor's degree and a medical degree from Han Yang University in Korea.
 She also received a Masters in Public Health Texas A&M University School of Rural Public Health and Masters in Computer Science from Hofstra University in New York.